-- a meeting of the local members of a political party especially to select delegates to a convention or register preferences for candidates running for office; - 2) a closed meeting of party members within a legislative body to decide on questions of policy or leadership; - a group within a legislative or decision-making body seeking to represent a specific interest or influence a particular area of policy: a minority caucus.
+- a meeting of the local members of a political party especially to select delegates to a convention or register preferences for candidates running for office; - a closed meeting of party members within a legislative body to decide on questions of policy or leadership; - a group within a legislative or decision-making body seeking to represent a specific interest or influence a particular area of policy: a minority caucus.

-(American Heritage Dictionary of the English Language, Fourth Edition, 2000 by Houghton Mifflin Company.)
+(American Heritage Dictionary of the English Language, Fifth Edition, 2015 Houghton Mifflin Harcourt Publishing Company.)